sigee/stormcrawler/RELEASING.md

 The release vote may fail due to an issue discovered in the release candidate.
 If the vote fails the release should be canceled by:

-- Sending an email to <dev@stormcrawler.apache.org> and <general@incubator.apache.org> on the VOTE thread notifying of the vote's cancellation.
+- Sending an email to <dev@stormcrawler.apache.org> on the VOTE thread notifying of the vote's cancellation.
 - Dropping the staging repository at <https://repository.apache.org/>.
 - Renaming the `stormcrawler-x.y.x` tag to `stormcrawler-x.y.z-RC1`.